Planning Your Wedding - Budget

 I am then all for coming up with creative solutions to remain within that figure, and depending what style of event you want to have, most things are possible!

 Below is a list of general outgoings, along with some creative suggestions to keep budgets down.
 I hope you find it helpful when setting your wedding budget.

 The venue is one of the most important parts of your day/weekend.
 Be prepared for prices to start from £4,000 and go into double figures depending on what you are going for, the number of guests, whether it's a weekend or a day etc.

-You may be lucky enough to have a space big enough to accommodate a marquee on your own land, or you can exclusively hire out some campsites and other sites that are happy to have a wedding Tipi or marquee up for the weekend, but this is not always a cheaper option - when staring from scratch the hire of everything really adds up!
+You may be lucky enough to have a space big enough to accommodate a marquee on your own land, or you can exclusively hire out some campsites and other sites that are happy to have a wedding Tipi or marquee up for the weekend, but this is not always a cheaper option - when starting from scratch the hire of everything really adds up.

-Marquee hire costs start from around £1,500 for something very basic, but can get above £10,000 if you are having winter wedding and need all the trimmings!
+Marquee hire costs start from around £2,500 for something very basic, but can raise above £10,000 with all the furnishings.

 If you are not wanting to spend too much on your day, village halls can be really good value, and many have been newly refurbished into really lovely spaces.

 It's good to think about hire and decor here as it is really worth taking into account when considering a venue verses marquee and what they supply within the total cost.